 The 12th Street Market permanently closed a few months later.

 Salem Police Department and the Salem Human Rights Commission have teamed up to create a Core Response Team focusing on hate crimes.
-The webpage specific to hate crimes is here: https://www.cityofsalem.net/Pages/help-for-victims-of-hate-crimes.aspx
+The webpage specific to hate crimes is can be found at https://www.cityofsalem.net/Pages/help-for-victims-of-hate-crimes.aspx.

 According to their downloadable brochure: